What could possibly go wrong with Gavin and me “chaperoning” him…

 In my opinion, Rok straps are the quickest and easiest way to strap your luggage on.
 Amazing.

-- Do I need to take any tools when Motorbiking in Morocco?
+5. Do I need to take any bike tools when motorbiking in Morocco?

 Even the main roads can result with “off road” action so take tools.
 Every one of our bikes needed something tighten up or adjusting.